uvic-auvic/Polaris-2019/ADR/vision_node_python_refactor.md

 Dec.
 5, 2019: ADR published

 ## Context
 The focus of this ADR is the ROS vision node.
 Specifically, the programming language the node is based in.
+AUVic's software team is putting effort towards developing vision solutions for the sub, notably object detection and associated actions.
+There is a need to ensure a smooth transition and ensure that solutions are developed as soon as possible for testing, as it is a core functionality of the sub.
+Furthermore, there has been interest to assign new team members to efforts related to `OpenCV`.

 ## Decision
 A decision is proposed to fully refactor the vision node, including all its implementation in C++, to Python 3.
 The main motivation is the need to have a fully functioning vision node, with code that is easily unit testable and who’s syntax is easier to understand than C++.
 Specific motivations are listed:
 -	As it is shown that Python and C++ functionality is interchangeable [1], and Python syntax is easier to understand, a preference exists to focus on higher level applications.
 - As opposed to employing the use of `CMakeLists.txt`, using Python only requires the Python interpreter itself [2].
 As shown, nodes in Python with similar functionality may be created with minimal dependencie on thos efiles [3]
-- A transition to Python as opposed to another scripting/programming language such as **Go, Rust, Java, or C** is preferred as Python is a syntactically more preferable language for team members.
+- A transition to Python as opposed to another scripting/programming language such as **Go, Rust, Java, or C** [4] is preferred as Python is a syntactically more preferable language for team members.
 - A transition to Python eliminates the risk of dealing with memory management and desctructors.
 The need for those features have not been determined at the time of this writing.
 - A transition to Python will simplify the approach to writing automated unit tests, as syntax and lack of compile-time overhead